shihaocao/magicarp-motors-website/content/misc.md

 ### Sus things we did since we're a new team
 - As a new team, I knew that once we got on track the car would probably throw a few more codes.
-    - Whoever is first on track should probably bring an equipment/phone on track that can scan OBD2 codes
+    - #tip Whoever is first on track should probably bring an equipment/phone on track that can scan OBD2 codes

 ### Paranoia Checks
 Anything you zip tie, and especially zip ties that you have to replace because you find that they break _will break again eventually_.
 Make sure you reason about why some zip tie broke, and if you can't address that root cause, know that you need to be inspecting for wear/replacement